Environmental ethics: Deontology

 Deontological theories state that an action should be based on duties or obligations to what is right, instead of what is good.
 In strong contrast to consequentialism, this view argues for principles of duty based not on a function of value, but on reasons that make no substantive reference to the consequences of an action.
 Something of intrinsic value, then, has to be protected not because its goodness would maximise a wider good, but because it is valuable in itself; not as a means towards something, but as an end in itself.
 Thus, if the natural environment is categorised as intrinsically valuable, any destruction or damage to such would be considered wrong as a whole rather than merely due to a calculated loss of net value.
 It can be said that this approach is more holistic in principle than one of consequentialist nature, as it fits more adequately with the delicate balance of large ecosystems.

 Theories of rights, for example, are generally deontological.
 That is, within this framework an environmental policy that gives rights to non-human sentient beings, would prioritise the conservation of such in their natural state, rather than in an artificial manner.
 Consider for example, issues in climate engineering; Ocean fertilisation aims to expand marine algae in order to remove higher levels of CO_{2}.
 A complication from this approach is that it creates salient disruptions to local ecosystems.
 Furthermore, an environmental ethical theory based on the rights of marine animals in those ecosystems, would create a protection against this type of intervention.
 Environmental deontologists such as Paul W. Taylor, for example, have argued for a Kantian approach to issues of this kind.
 Taylor argues that all living things are 'teleological centres of life' deserving of rights and respect.
 His view uses a concept of 'universalizability', to argue that one ought to act only on actions which could be rationally willed as a universal law.
 Val Plumwood has criticised this approach by noting that the universalisation framework, is not necessarily based on 'respect' for the other, as it's based on duty and 'becoming' part of the environment.

+The preeminent deontologist in contemporary environmental ethics is Christine Korsgaard.
+Her 2018 book "Fellow Creatures: Our Obligations to the Other Animals" uses Kantian deontology to advocate for the idea that animals have intrinsic value.
+She claims that as we should be viewed as ends in ourselves, we should also view sentient animals as ends in themselves.